Ashes to Ashes (David Bowie song): Covers and influence

-Artists who have covered "Ashes to Ashes" live or in-studio include Tears for Fears for the 1992 Ruby Trax charity album, Uwe Schmidt, Northern Kings, the Shins, the Mike Flowers Pops, John Wesley Harding and Magdalena Bay.
+Artists who have covered "Ashes to Ashes" live or in-studio include Tears for Fears for the 1992 Ruby Trax charity album, Uwe Schmidt, Northern Kings, the Shins, the Mike Flowers Pops, John Wesley Harding, Magdalena Bay, and Warpaint.
 Songs that used musical elements or lyrics from "Ashes to Ashes" include Marilyn Manson's "Apple of Sodom" (1997), Landscape's "Einstein a Go-Go" (1981) and Keane's "Better Than This" (2008).
 Songs that directly sampled "Ashes to Ashes" include Samantha Mumba's UK top five hit "Body II Body" (2000) and James Murphy's remix of Bowie's 2013 single "Love Is Lost".
 The song was the namesake for the 2008 BBC sequel series to their time-travelling crime drama Life on Mars, which itself took its name from another Bowie song "Life on Mars?"; an apparition of the clown from the video regularly appeared to the main character Alex Drake (Keeley Hawes) during the show's first series.

 The music video has also received praise and recognition as a major influence on the then-rising New Romantic movement.
 Initially voted by Record Mirrors readers as the best music video of 1980, together with "Fashion", Rolling Stone placed it at number 44 in their list of the 100 best music videos of all time in 2021.
 Discussing the video's influence upon its release, Andy Greene wrote: "MTV came onto the airwaves exactly one year later, and it would give rise to a whole new generation of Bowie imitators, but none of them could compete with the real deal."
 Dig! website also included the visual in their list of 20 essential clips of the 1980s.
 Luke Edwards argued that the video "truly captured the spirit of the MTV age" before the channel's golden era.

 Commentators hail the video as not only one of Bowie's finest, but one of the medium's high points.
 Considered "the defining early music video" by Buckley, and "one of the most significant and influential of the age" by Dave Thompson, its techniques and effects influenced videos of artists including Adam Ant, Duran Duran and the Cure.
 Pegg argues the visual "define[d] rock video for the early 1980s", while Heller contended it proved music videos were "viable promotional investments".
 Videos that later mimicked or took appropriation from the "Ashes to Ashes" video included Peter Gabriel's "Shock the Monkey" (1982), Erasure's "Chorus" (1991) and Marilyn Manson's "The Dope Show" (1998).